mldangelo/personal-site/src/data/about.md

 # Travel / Geography

-- I am from originally from Buffalo, New York.
-I have since lived in Palo Alto, Mountain View, San Francisco, Seattle, and New York.
+- I am originally from Buffalo, New York.
+I have since lived in Palo Alto, Mountain View, San Francisco, Seattle, and New York City.
-- I've been to ~ 50 countries, some of which I have forgotten, and many of which I would like to revisit.
+- I've been to approximately 50 countries, some of which I have forgotten, many of which I would like to revisit.
-- In 2016, I visited: Canada, Ethiopia, Austria, Germany, Belgium, Ireland, Northern Ireland, Italy, Romania, Sweden, Norway, Svalbard, Panama, Costa Rica, Uganda, Japan, and the UAE, mostly in that order.
+- In 2016, I visited Canada, Ethiopia, Austria, Germany, Belgium, Ireland, Northern Ireland, Italy, Romania, Sweden, Norway, Svalbard, Panama, Costa Rica, Uganda, Japan, and the UAE, mostly in that order.
-- In 2017, I visited: Canada, Japan, Denmark, Germany, Sweden, Estonia, Russia, the Netherlands, Belgium, the U.K., Spain, Iceland, France, Switzerland, Ethiopia, and Luxembourg.
+- In 2017, I visited Canada, Japan, Denmark, Germany, Sweden, Estonia, Russia, the Netherlands, Belgium, the U.K., Spain, Iceland, France, Switzerland, Ethiopia, and Luxembourg.
-- In 2018, I visited: Canada, France, Italy, Israel, and the U.K.
+- In 2018, I visited Canada, France, Italy, Israel, and the U.K.
-- In 2019, I visited: Canada, England, France, and Switzerland.
+- In 2019, I visited Canada, England, France, and Switzerland.
-- In 2020, I barely traveled 20 blocks.
+- In 2020, I traveled barely 20 blocks.
 I stayed in New York and remodeled an apartment.
 - In 2021, I continued remodeling an apartment.
 - In 2022, I switched jobs and visited the UK, France, Greece, Belgium, Luxembourg, Germany, and Kenya.
+- In 2023, I visited France, the UK, Ireland, and Rwanda.
 - I am an Oregon Trail II enthusiast.

 # Fun facts